allegory-software/many-machines/README.md

     * custom listing commands
     * field getters for custom listing commands
 * Sweet, sweet sysadmin experience
+  * Bulk ops all the way:
-  * All ops apply to one/many/all machines and/or deployments.
+    * all ops apply to one/many/all machines and/or deployments.
+  * Easy on your eyes:
-  * Data is collected from machines in parralel and shown in tabular form.
+    * data is allways shown in tabular form no matter how it is collected.
-* Easy on your memory
+  * Easy on your memory:
-  * Machines and deployments are identified by name only.
+    * machines and deployments are identified by name only.
-  * Machines can be identified indirectly by deployment name.
+    * machines can be identified indirectly by deployment name.
 * Sweet, sweet developer experience
   * sub-second, no extra-steps dev-run cycle: all code is uploaded on each invocation, there's no extra "syncing" or "cache clearing" step,